Skip to main content

 The structure of incentives is the primary mechanism through which the voluntary nature of a wellness program is tested.
 The EEOC’s regulations establish a framework to ensure that an employee’s choice to participate is genuine.

-A program that is part of a group health plan might offer incentives up to 30% of the total cost of for participation in programs that require answering disability-related questions or taking a medical exam (under the ADA rules).
+A program that is part of a group health plan might offer incentives up to 30% of the total cost of self-only coverage for participation in programs that require answering disability-related questions or taking a medical exam (under the ADA rules).
 The rules for GINA are more stringent.

 The incentive for a spouse to provide health information is also capped at 30% of the cost of self-only coverage.
 This separation of incentive structures is a direct reflection of the different sensitivities of the protected information.